Running the PipelineRun

 Pipelines-as-Code (PAC) can be used to run pipelines on events such as pushes or pull requests.
 When an event occurs, PAC will try to match it to any PipelineRuns located in the .tekton directory of your repository that are annotated with the appropriate event type.

-The PipelineRuns definitions are fetched from the .tekton directory at the root of you repository from where the event come from, this is unless you have configured the provenance from the default branch on you Repository CR.
+The PipelineRuns definitions are fetched from the .tekton directory at the root of your repository from where the event comes from, this is unless you have configured the provenance from the default branch on your Repository CR.

 For example, if a PipelineRun has this annotation: